Crystal Waters Eco Village

 From a degraded cattle land to a wildlife sanctuary

-Crystal Waters Eco Village is set in 650 acres of bushland at the headwaters of the Mary River, only 26kms from Maleny or Woodford in Queensland, Australia.
-The village includes privately owned residential lots and co-operatively owned commercial properties and was designed along Permaculture principles.
-The village is classified ‘Land for Wildlife’ and is seen as a beautiful Australian Wildlife Sanctuary.
-Which is home to a wide variety of local flora and fauna including numerous kangaroos and wallabies, as well as many types of birds and reptiles.
+Crystal Waters Eco Village comprises 650 acres of bushland at the headwaters of the Mary River.
+It is only 26 km away from Maleny or Woodford in Queensland, Australia.
+The village includes privately owned residential lots and co-operatively owned commercial properties.
+It was designed along Permaculture principles.
+The village is classified ‘Land for Wildlife’ and valued as a beautiful Australian Wildlife Sanctuary.
+It is home to a wide variety of local flora and fauna including numerous kangaroos and wallabies, as well as many types of birds and reptiles.
 The people who live in the village share their land with nature.

-They have a strict “No Cats & Dogs” policy and they believe that that has created this environment, which is conducive to nature.
+They have a strict “No Cats & Dogs” policy and they believe that this policy creates an environment which is conducive to nature.

-By the time when the Eco Village was started the land was pretty much degraded.
-The soil was eroded and there were far too many cattle on the land.
+By the time when the Eco Village started, the land was pretty much degraded.
+The soil suffered from erosion and there were far too many cattle on the land.
 Since then the people who live there are in a process of healing the land and bring back the ecology that supports the wildlife.

 Water resilience is vital

-As the village is not connected to a town in terms of water (fresh water, grey water and sewage) building water resilience is vital.
+As the village is not connected to a town in terms of water supply (fresh water, grey water and sewage), building water resilience is vital.
 Every property has to collect their fresh water and deal with the grey water and humanure on their lot.

 Sharing is very important to Morag